robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 - Common Vulnerabilities and Exposures
 - Coding Guidelines

+???
+An enumeration is a complete, ordered listing of all the items in a collection.
+The term is commonly used in mathematics and computer science to refer to a listing of all of the elements of a set.
+[Source Wikipedia]

 ---

 class: middle
 # Building Abstractions

+## .orange[Weaknesses]\* span a range of languages, products and environments
+- Enumeration is appropriate

 ## .red[Vulnerabilities]\* in code are language, product or environment specific
 - Dictionary is appropriate

-## .orange[Weaknesses]\* span a range of languages, products and environments
-- Taxonomy is appropriate

 .footnote[
 \* Relationships between a [vulnerability](https://cwe.mitre.org/documents/glossary/#Vulnerability) and [weakness](https://cwe.mitre.org/documents/glossary/#Weakness)